 Statistical methodology for stratification and sample selection

 The first sentence under the Geographic Stratification section says, “A sample frame will be developed using a stratified random sampling procedure that will proportionately divide the U.S. population into sampling units of geographic subpopulations”.
 Generally speaking a sampling frame is constructed with the needs of the sample in mind and then the sample is drawn from the sampling frame incorporating the sampling specifications.
 A sampling frame is not developed from a sample.
 I would reword this paragraph.
+Good point.
+Changed “sampling frame” to “sampling approach”.

 This is my understanding of the sampling procedure based on the description in this section.
 If what I’ve written is incorrect, then first off I apologize but second, I would suggest rewriting portions of this section in order to provide a more detailed description of the procedure.
 I interpreted the sampling frame to be all households in the U.S. From there the specs are applied where the sample is allocated based on proportion of households in each of the nine census regions.
 Then a set of zip codes is systematically sampled within each region.
 Lastly, an RDD sample of landline phones is selected in proportion to the number of households within each selected zip code.
+You are correct in your assumptions; however, OMB reviewers did not require this level of detail in the application for the benchmark survey, and we expect this original description to suffice, without causing unnecessary confusion.

 Part B - Spanish Survey